2. Strengthen the Hips

 Most knee pain on the bike has almost nothing to do with the knee itself.

 Burning pain in the knee is often due to inflammation of the iliotibial (IT) band that runs along the outside of the thigh.
-This and other overuse-related hip and knee pains are due to weakness or tightness of the smaller, deeper muscles of the pelvis, according to Dr. Alex Meininger, an orthopaedic surgeon and sports medicine specialist at Moab Regional Hospital’s Orthopaedic Specialty Services in Moab, Utah.
+This and other overuse-related hip and knee pains are due to weakness or tightness of the smaller, deeper muscles of the pelvis, according to Dr. Alex Meininger, an orthopaedic surgeon and sports medicine specialist from Steamboat Springs, Colorado, and Moab, Utah.

 The gluteus minimus and medius, or hip abductors, “play a really important role in aligning the (lower) extremities,” he said.